filip-maras/FiveBakery/README.md

 Each test is standalone.
 By running suite TestSuite.xml, one will run all tests in parallel.
 Maximum number of threads (number of chrome browsers) is set to 4 which will be maximum number of tests that will run simultaneously.

+**NOTE**
+If test-output directory is not created on first test run, open IntelliJ, from toolbar click on Run->Edit Configurations New window will be oppened and inside that window you need to click on Listeners tab and mark checkmark Use Default Reporters.
+On next test run test-output directory will be created and inside we can find reports that are created for each test run.